huangli712/ACFlow/test/test.md

 ## Experimental tests

 The following tests are designed to test the newly developed StochPX solver (based on the stochastic pole expansion).
+Note that the `X` series are for the fermionic systems, while the `Y` series are for the bosonic systems.

 * **X01**
     * Fermionic + Matsubara